 Lamu, North Kenya Coast

-Kenya's Lamu Island, one of her most popular beach holiday destinations, offers clear blue sea, marine parks, excellent water sports, coral reefs, monsoon winds, numerous hotels and beach resorts, family vacations, sun n sand, cultural and beach travel and more.
-Close to Mombasa, it is also within easy reach of Malindi, Diani and many other popular Kenya safari resort hotels.
-Lamu is famed for its excellent deep sea fishing opportunities.
+Kenya's north coast, one of her most popular beach holiday destinations, offers clear blue sea, marine parks, excellent water sports, coral reefs, monsoon winds, numerous hotels and beach resorts, family vacations, sun n sand, cultural and beach travel and more.
+Close to Mombasa, it is also within easy reach of Malindi, Lamu, Diani and many other popular Kenya safari resort hotels.

-Hottest time is between November and March, rainy season is May and June (hotel closed 01 May to 15 June); sea weed on beach and strong winds May /August.
+Beach vacation facts Hottest time is between November and March, rainy season is May and June and strong winds May /August.
 September to November is cool and pleasant.